The Tresemme shampoo for frizzy hair coats your hair with silicones to hide frizz and flyaways.

 Most frizzy hair products use oils and silicones to make your hair look glossy and shiny.

-Take a look at the Tresemme anti-frizz shampoo ingredients below:
+If you take a look at the Tresemme anti-frizz shampoo ingredients:

-You see Dimethiconol is high up the list.
+You will see Dimethiconol is high up the list.

 This means it uses a considerable amount of silicones.

 “The higher on the list the ingredient is, the higher the percentage of that ingredient you will find in the product.
 If the ingredient is listed towards the bottom of the list, then you are getting very little (sometimes as low as 0.5%) of that ingredient.”